E1leenn/finalchallenge/README.md

 ![](images/window.png)

 # Create 32 x 32 Buttons
-To create the 32x32 buttons, list of list is required.
+We are using a list of list to create a 32 x 32 buttons.
 ```
 button = [[j for j in range(32)] for i in range(32)]